 Program directors are encouraged to include all faculty in the relevant profession in the discussion regarding the vote to be cast by the program.
-Programs are encouraged to review the roles and responsibilities of CAA members as outlined in Chapter V: Operation of the Council on Academic Accreditation in the Accreditation Handbook when considering the candidates for each position as well as the current CAA roster.
+Programs are encouraged to review the roles and responsibilities of CAA members as outlined in Part 2, Section V: Operation of the Council on Academic Accreditation in the Accreditation Handbook [PDF] when considering the candidates for each position.

 All candidates will be notified as described in Chapter VI: Nominating Committee of the Accreditation Handbook.
-After the candidates have received a notification, the election results will be announced via appropriate publication vehicles.
+After the candidates have received notification, the election results will be announced via appropriate publication vehicles.

 Communication Sciences and Disorders

 Wichita State University

 I have been in academia since 1998, and I’ve been on faculty at five different universities.
 I have observed many changes to CAA Standards throughout the years.
 I was Department Chair for two years at Indiana University of Pennsylvania (IUP), and I’ve been AuD Program Coordinator at Wichita State University since January 2019.